 Many companies sabotage their own communications by putting too much emphasis on the technical team’s abilities and achievements at the expense of everyone else’s.
-While the tech team may be accomplishing incredible things, it’s important not to let other teams feel as though they’re simply playing a supporting role in the company.
+While the tech team may be accomplishing incredible things, it’s important not to let other teams feel like they’re simply playing a supporting role in the company.

-Studies by companies like Google have found that effective collaboration and communication within and across teams if often predicated on a term known as “psychological safety”.
-Put simply, this term means how comfortable members of a team feel with one another.
+Studies by companies like Google have found that effective collaboration and communication within and across teams if often predicated on a term known as “psychological safety.”
+Put simply; this term means how comfortable members of a team feel with one another.